Dnyaneshwar150/Image_palace/README.md

 ## Usage

-After starting the application, navigate to `http://localhost:3000` to access Image Vault.
+After starting the application, navigate to `http://localhost:8080` to access Image Palace.
 New users can sign up by providing their email and password.
 Once registered, users can log in to access the image upload functionality.

 ## Contact

-Abhijit Surve -surveabhijit2002@gmail.com
+dnyaneshwardimble -dnyaneshwardimble25436@gmail.com